-SECTION 7.
-Permit Standards. - To obtain a Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management, an applicant shall, to the extent authorized by law, develop, implement, and enforce a stormwater management plan approved by the Commission that satisfies the six minimum control measures required by 40 Code of Federal Regulations § 122.34(b) (1 July 2003 Edition).
-The evaluation of the post-construction stormwater management measures required by 40 Code of Federal Regulations § 122.34(b)(5) (1 July 2003 Edition) shall be conducted as provided in Section 9 of this act.
-Regulated entities may propose using any existing State or local program that relates to the minimum measures to meet, either in whole or in part, the requirements of the minimum measures.
+SECTION 6.
+Permit Standards. - To obtain a Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management, an applicant shall develop, implement, and enforce a stormwater management plan approved by the Commission that satisfies the six minimum control measures required by 40 Code of Federal Regulations § 122.34(b) (1 July 2003 Edition).
+The evaluation of the post-construction stormwater management measures required by 40 Code of Federal Regulations § 122.34(b)(5) (1 July 2003 Edition) shall be conducted as provided in Section 7 of this act.